-Treatment for cancer in children, adolescents and young adults has greatly improved and most patients can be cured today.
+Treatment for cancer in children, adolescents and young adults has improved remarkably and most patients can be cured today.
 However, more than 50% of survivors of childhood cancer suffer from late effects.
-Similarly, parents might suffer long after their child has been cured.
 To detect and treat late effects as early as possible, most survivors should continue to attend follow-up care long after their cancer has been cured.
 Follow-up care needs to be constantly updated to meet the current status of research.
 International guidelines summarising the care needed after different cancers and treatment are necessary.
 Additionally, while various models of follow-up care have been described, so far none has been implemented in Switzerland.
 A successful model must not only take clinical aspect into account but also survivors' preferences and needs.
+A childhood cancer diagnosis does not only affect the child, but the whole family system.
+Parents might be affected long after their child has been cured.
+However, there is lack of research on how parents of childhood cancer are doing in the very long-term.